alonalj/PathoMCH/README.md

 # Spatial Transcriptomics Inferred from Pathology Whole-Slide Images Links Tumor Heterogeneity to Survival in Breast and Lung Cancer

-This project contains the source code used in: "Tensor Molecular Cartography of Pathology Whole-Slide Images Links Tumor Heterogeneity to Survival in Breast and Lung Cancer" by Levy-Jurgenson et al.
+This project contains the source code used in: "Spatial Transcriptomics Inferred from Pathology Whole-Slide Images Links Tumor Heterogeneity to Survival in Breast and Lung Cancer" by Levy-Jurgenson et al.

 ### Prerequisites